 Troubleshooting oil consumption is not always easy because some leaks are internal and would never be seen.
 When asked what the actual consumption is, this simple log would be of great benefit rather than an answer of "one engine seems to take more oil than the other."

-What we are seeing an increase in is over-servicing of the oil system.
+We’re seeing an increase in over-servicing the oil system.
 This might be because of some common misconceptions.

 Common misconceptions: